-- A. Negro Marquina, free of cracks/seams/starts which may impair its structural integrity or function. - B. Polished finish on face and all exposed edges to match existing, book match adjacent panels. - C. Marble slabs will be provided by Owner for cutting and installation to patch Main Corridor base to match existing where required.
-Slabs will be turned over to contractor in the parking garage of the City-County Building.
+- A. Negro Marquina, free of cracks/seams/starts which may impair its structural integrity or function. - B. Polished finish on face and all exposed edges to match existing, book match adjacent panels. - C. Cut and reinstall salvaged marble base.

 2.03 ANCHORS